 Table of Contents

-What is Songkran?
-Songkran Festival is Thailand’s New Year celebration that takes place for three days each year from April 13-15.
-The festival is originated from the northern city of Chiang Mai.
+Songkran festival is originated from the northern city of Chiang Mai.
 Traditionally, the Thai people blessed each other by sprinkling water.
-This tradition has evolved into the biggest water fight, happening every corner throughout the country.
+This tradition has evolved into the biggest water fight, happening every corner around the country.

 While Songkran is celebrated every corner of Thailand, previous party goers all seem to suggest Chiang Mai is THE place.
 It makes sense as Chiang Mai is believed to be the birthplace of Songkran.
 As the city was already on my wishlist, I decided to celebrate Songkran there.